Feurrado/Feurrado/README.md

 - 💡 Wanna know what else I'm studiyng? more projects? check my <a href="https://codepen.io/feurrado" target="_blank">CodePen</a>

-- 🦐 The shrimp? well.
-My first webpage had a picture of a shrimp sitting on a chair, so... there he is!
+- 🦐 The shrimp? well...
+My first webpage had a picture of a shrimp sitting on a chair, so there he is!

 <h3 align="left">Connect with me:</h3>